 - An enhancement to shared parental leave is stuck in appeals, this bridged the gap in paid time off for those taking parental leave

 A huge change is a recent decision to require employers to set up a timekeeping system.
 This is to extend the Working Time Directive and the policies it lays out for tracking labour.
 The update should provide ample information to further understand statutory employment rights.

-Those businesses without time tracking capabilities should explore updated options.
+Those businesses without time and attendance tracking capabilities should explore updated options.
 Employers will need to provide better monitoring for their workers.
 The result will include better, detailed reports for all parties.

 Scaling HR Management with Smart Solutions